 Umbel App Redesign

-With some concerns too many biases were influencing some of these opinions, I immediately started internal testing of the new version of the app that was still in development with a wide variety of staff involved in these sessions.
-I recruited key stake holders that used the app for clients frequently from sales and client services to participate as well as some folks in marketing that had less experience with the app to get fresh eyes on it.
-I wanted to do these tests before any user testing since I was told our client services team actually used the app more than our users at that time (which the numbers in GA supported).
-My hope was to fix any glaring usability issues that would trip up any user, so the user sessions following this internal testing didn’t focus too much on those issues and instead we could see if there were pain points we weren’t addressing.
+I decided to start with some internal usability testing of the new version of the app that was still in development with a wide variety of internal staff.
+I recruited key stake holders that used the app for clients frequently from Sales and Client Services to participate as well as some folks in marketing that had less experience with the app to get fresh eyes on it.
+I wanted to do these tests before any user testing since I was told our client services team actually used the app more than our users at that time (which the data in Google Analytics supported).
+My hope was to see if we could identify any glaring usability issues that might trip up any user, so the user sessions following this round internal testing didn’t focus too much on those issues and instead we could see if there were pain points we weren’t addressing.